lewisdecarolis19/GithubUtilizationMetrics/PowerBI Model/README.md

 <h2>Design 🧩</h2>

-A significant portion of the model was designed in star schema format.
+A significant portion of the model is designed in star schema format.
 This structure includes fact tables that contain the primary data for reporting, along with dimension tables that hold attributes related to the fact tables.
 The dimension tables are utilized in the dashboard to enable accurate drill-downs and data filtering based on these attributes.

 Fact Tables:
 - GH Contributions